 - Q: What is the Consolidated Omnibus Budget Reconciliation Act (COBRA)? - A. COBRA is a federal law that provides for the continuation of medical coverage in certain circumstances.
-Federal law set the coverage period at 18 months; however NYS Laws gives an additional 18 months for a total of 36 for NYS enrollees. - Q. Who is eligible for COBRA? - A. All Nassau County employees, retirees, survivors, vestees and their dependents, who are enrolled in medical, dental and optical insurance, and who experience lose coverage due to separation from County employment, loss of eligibility or is a surviving dependent of a deceased County employee, are entitled to continue benefits through COBRA. - Q. Am I able to apply for COBRA coverage if I was fired for cause? - A. Yes, even if you were fired for cause you and your dependents may still apply for COBRA coverage if you are already enrolled in insurance through County.

-- Q. What is the deadline to apply for COBRA benefits? - A. You must apply within 60 days of your health benefits termination date, or within 60 days after the date you receive the COBRA notification (whichever is later) from your department Human Resources Representative informing you of your right to choose to continue your existing health benefits coverage.
-Please note that for dental and optical, because of the student verification requirement, we will not know when your dependent children are no longer eligible.
-Therefore, you must notify us of their ineligibility. - Q. How long can I receive COBRA benefits? - A. Former employees and their dependent spouse/children can be covered for a maximum of 36 months. - Q. What does COBRA cost? - A. Under COBRA coverage you pay the full cost of the health, dental and optical benefits plus an administrative fee.
-In 2015, COBRA costs \$1808.86 plus the administrative fee a month for NYSHIP family coverage and \$805.05 plus administrative fee a month for NYSHIP individual coverage.
+Federal law set the coverage period at 18 months; however, NYS Laws gives an additional 18 months for a total of 36 for NYS enrollees. - Q. Who is eligible for COBRA? - A. All Nassau County employees, retirees, survivors, vestees and their dependents, who are enrolled in medical, dental and optical insurance, and who experience loss of coverage due to separation from County employment, loss of eligibility or is a surviving dependent of a deceased County employee, are entitled to continue benefits through COBRA. - Q. Am I able to apply for COBRA coverage if I was fired for cause? - A. Yes, even if you were fired for cause you and your dependents may still apply for COBRA coverage if you are already enrolled in insurance through County. - Q. What is the deadline to apply for COBRA benefits? - A. You must apply within 60 days of your health benefits termination date, or within 60 days after the date you receive the COBRA notification (whichever is later) from your department Human Resources Representative informing you of your right to choose to continue your existing health benefits coverage. - Q. How long can I receive COBRA benefits? - A. Former employees and their dependent spouse/children can be covered for a maximum of 36 months. - Q. What does COBRA cost? - A. Under COBRA coverage you typically pay the full cost of the health, dental, and optical benefits plus an administrative fee.
+In 2020, COBRA costs \$2,387.58 for NYSHIP family coverage and \$1,031.85 for NYSHIP individual coverage.
+NYSHIP is not charging the administrative fee in 2020.
 See rate sheet for HMO premiums.